 Antipaxos island is just 3 nautical miles from the port of Gaios, in Paxos, famous for its stunning beaches and fine wine production.

 The exotic beach of Voutoumi is considered one of the most beautiful beaches in the world.
-It is a white sand beach with crystal clear turquoise water that you can see clearly every single sand grain in the seabed.
+It is a white sand beach with crystal clear turquoise water that you can see every single sand grain in the seabed.

 Antipaxos is a unique paradise for wine tourists as well, as tsoukaniaris, lianorogo, asproudi are among the varieties of white wines that thrive on the island, while fidias and petrokorinthos are some of the varieties of red wine.